Loading…

 • The agent or importer should raise a CHED D on IPAFFS, and commercial and transport documents should be uploaded.

-• If documentary checks are compliant and evidence is provided in advance that confirms that the consignment is entering GB through the Port of DOVER, the CHED D can be endorsed before the consignment’s arrival.
+• If documentary checks are compliant and evidence is provided in advance that confirms that the consignment is entering GB through the Port of Dover, the CHED D can be endorsed before the consignment’s arrival.
 Once the CHED D is endorsed the consignment can leave the Dover District without restriction.

 Annex II